University of Illinois Urbana-Champaign Campus Building Waste Characterization & Opportunity Assessment 2023

 Other projects with this client: https://tap.istc.illinois.edu/category/forest-preserve-district-of-cook-county/

-University of Illinois at Urbana-Champaign Nitrile Glove Recycling
+University of Illinois Urbana-Champaign Nitrile Glove Recycling

 Images of the two custom glove bin options presented to University Housing